yizedong/SLIDE/README.md

 # LSST DECam Image Subtraction Package

-This Python package is for performing image subtraction on LSST data with DECam templates.
-The package is based on the PyZOGY tutorial written by Griffin Hosseinzadeh: https://github.com/griffin-h/image_subtraction
+This Python package performs image subtraction on LSST data using DECam templates.
+It is designed to run directly on the Rubin Science Platform and is based on the PyZOGY tutorial by Griffin Hosseinzadeh: https://github.com/griffin-h/image_subtraction

 ## Installation